StephenPunwasi/wp-javascript-defer/readme.txt

 This section describes how to install the plugin and get it working.

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the whole 'wp-javascript-defer' folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+3. Enjoy!
+Test to make sure your rendering hasn't been affected.

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.
+= How Does This Improve SEO ?=

+Site speed is one of the many ranking factors that determine search results.
+By loading your JavaScript asynchronously, the parsing of the DOM won't be affected by pausing to load your JavaScript files.
+Nerd to English translation: Your scripts get loaded at the same time as your page.
+Sweet, right?

-= What about foo bar? =
+= Will This Improve Every Site? =

-Answer to foo bar dilemma.
+//Test Results From Testing

+A small number of sites that depend on JavaScript for rendering the initial view may not have the intended result.
+As with any plugin, click around and make sure everything looks and works as intended.

 == Screenshots ==